 My own experience as a model is through alternative education.
 My first modelling experience was on runway.
 I attended a few workshops leading up to my first runway show.
 While it would have been possible for me to jump in the deep end and try to learn the techniques as I go (and as I said earlier, we will always have more to learn) it gave me a great advantage having had that instruction and training beforehand.

 So with that all being said, my main advice for anyone who wants to train as a model, whether you choose to pursue traditional education or alternative education, is to pick a course or training that has the most practical work.
-Many course and trainings will have a theory component, but choosing one with more practical training will give you the best experience to enter the industry with.
+Many courses and trainings will have a theory component, but choosing one with more practical training will give you the best experience to enter the industry with confidence.